The majority of repairs are carried out by Direct Works, our in-house team of fully qualified operatives.

 - Replacing lost or stolen keys.

-- If the repair is not covered under our normal repairs responsibilities, but you have asked us to do it knowing that we will charge you.
-We will tell you if we are going to charge for a repair. and if possible, we will give you an estimated cost before the repair is carried out.
+- If the repair is not covered under our repairs responsibilities, but you have asked us knowing you will be charged.
+We will tell you if we are going to charge for a repair. and if possible, we will give you a rough cost before the repair is carried out.

-- If you are giving up your tenancy and have been given notice to put right any damage or alterations identified during the ‘pre-termination of tenancy inspection’.
+- Your tenancy is ending and were given notice to fix damage or alterations identified during the ‘pre-termination of tenancy inspection’.

 It is your responsibility to decorate the inside of your home and you should keep your home well decorated.

-We are not responsible for dealing with pest problems in your home so you need to contact your local council’s pest control or environmental health department and ask for their advice.
-The advice is free but some councils charge for their service, so ask them beforehand what the cost may be.
+We are not responsible for dealing with pest problems in your home.
+You need to contact your local council’s pest control or environmental health department and ask for their advice.
+The advice is free but some councils charge for their service, so ask them what the cost may be.
 You will find contact numbers here, with more information available by clicking on your local council:

 North Ayrshire Council